sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Correlation
 ----------------------------------------

-Below is a sample workflow that contains Correlation processor in Fire Insights.
+Below is a sample workflow that contains Correlation processor in Sparkflows.
 It demonstrates the usage of Correlation node to display correlation between data of selected columns.

 It does the following processing of data: